 4. Store audits

-It’s vital to have an understanding of what the consumer sees at point of purchase so visiting target stores, analysing the fixture and creating a planogram is another key part of the research jigsaw.
+It’s so importnat to have an understanding of what the consumer sees at point of purchase so visiting target stores, analysing the fixture and creating a planogram is another key part of the research jigsaw.

 5. Buyer interviews

-Depending on the project it may be appropriate to talk to retail buyers to gain an understanding of the kind of products they are looking for which are not being met by current brands.
-Which gaps in the market have they identified for new product opportunities
+Depending on the project, it may be appropriate to talk to retail buyers to gain an understanding of the kind of products they are looking for which are not being met by current brands.
+Which gaps in the market have they identified for new product opportunities?
+The various Future Brands programmes being run by retailers often publish the kind of products they are looking for.

 6. Food service